 I started making grape pies in the fall of 1983,in my mothers home,located in Woodville on busy Route 21, when Concord grapes were not in demand because of the popularity of white wines.
 It was a way to use our grape crop and for me to stay at home with my young family.

 Monica’s Pies is a family owned and operated business.
-Mother is the “crust expert” (although at 95, she has some well trained elves to help her), my husband Greg, is in charge of the grapes in the fall and he folds all the boxes(which is no small feat!),my children Joseph, Charlena and Willie have all gone their separate ways now, but when they are around they pitch in with whatever needs doing and I along with some very talented and dedicated friends, make my signature pies and fillings.
+Mother was the “crust expert” (although at 95, she had some well trained elves to help her, who carry on her skills today.
+Mother passed away November 14,2014)), my husband Greg, is in charge of the grapes in the fall and he folds all the boxes(which is no small feat!),my children Joseph, Charlena and Willie have all gone their separate ways now, but when they are around they pitch in with whatever needs doing and I along with some very talented and dedicated friends, make my signature pies and fillings.

 The Finger Lakes Region of Upstate New York is considered the grape pie capitol of the world.
 The grape pie is the unofficial trademark of Naples, NY and using the abundance of local concord grapes to make grape pies has been a tradition since the 1960’s.

 Today we bake 25 varieties of pies including a very popular Chicken Pot Pie and a Three Cheese Spinach Quiche.
 The New York Times article(Nov.7,2004),Better Homes and Gardens(June 2005) and Country Discoveries(Sept/Oct 2002)have featured articles about us.
 All this wonderful exposure keeps us all very busy!

 In addition to my pies,we have a variety of jams,jellies ,conserves(made here with local fruit),seasonal specialties and gift items in the shop at 7599 State Route 21, just a mile and a half north of the village of Naples.We have a variety of pies available daily or call us to order your favorite at 585-374-2139.